Meet our speakers

 Panel: Federal Investments in STEM Education and Workforce

-The Federal government has recently passed three new laws that provide funding and resources for infrastructure, transportation, and microprocessor manufacturing, among others.
-These laws have significant implications for STEM Education and Workforce Development and significant policy shifts around education and workforce are impacting resource allocations.
-This panel will discuss the impact of these dynamics on stakeholders nationwide, highlighting potential engagement opportunities and potential challenges.
+Funding and policy decisions from the Federal Government have significant implications for STEM Education and Workforce Development across the country.
+This panel will explore how new legislation and policy shifts around education and workforce are impacting resource allocations.
+Discussion will explore the impacts of these dynamics on stakeholders nationwide, highlighting potential engagement opportunities and potential challenges.

 Stephanie Donofe Meeks